vincentgosselin1/maze_Ruby/README.md

 ##This is a small maze program that I challenged myself to do in order to test my ruby skills.

-#At the moment, only level 1 exits.
+#Now with a level 2!